danlunt1976/UM_Bristol/Running_Ensembles_on_bluecrystalp4.md

 ## Step 1
 Prepare your ensemble set of jobs, and run them for a few months.
 Currently the script works best for continuation runs (it will work for new runs too but it will always be less reliable because new jobs are less reliable).

-Copy the relevant umui_jobs to bc4/bp14
+Copy the relevant umui_jobs to bc4/bp14 (if not done already - with the new puma on archer you will have done this already in order to run the short jobs above).

 ## Step 2
 On bluecrystal, create a folder \$HOME/ensembles.
 Also copy some files: